ELIXIR-Belgium/DataHub-help/help/user-guide/designing-experiments-in-single-page.md

 To generate an Assay within the Study in Single Page, select Design Assy from the button at the top right corner of the single page view, fill in the shown form and select Create button.

 An Assay creation via Design Assay button in Single Page view requires the following conditions:
+* Select one SOP (Protocol), which is already registered in SEEK, describing the used  protocol in the Assay.
+See how to create an SOP in SEEK.
 * Define Sample Type for Sample
   * Choose a Template to create a Sample Type to describe your Samples by selecting Existing Templates button (see difference between Template and Sample Type)
   * Filter existing Templates and choose one from the drop down menu.
 Before selecting “Apply”, use the Attributes table to: